 12 Best Day Trips From Tokyo For Every Season

 Need a break from Tokyo's non-stop energy?
-How to escape the city without killing the vibe.
+Here’s how to escape the city without killing the vibe.

 Tokyo is an endless rush of neon, konbinis, and late-night ramen, but even the most hyper-planned Japan trip needs a breather.
 Thankfully, Japan’s trains make escaping the city easy.
 From flower fields and temple towns to mountain views and beachy walks, these day trips deliver new vibes without the stress of overnight travel.